Borderline Personality Disorder Initiative

 Borderline Personality Disorder (BPD) is a mental health disorder characterized by dysfunction in the regulation of emotion, behavior, relationships, impulse control and one’s sense of self.
 It is associated with substantial impairments in work and family life.
 It involves sometimes rapid variability in moods that leads to disruption in many settings and sometimes leads to harmful behaviors including suicidality.
 Individuals with BPD may present with a combination of difficulties that often include depression, anxiety, post-traumatic symptoms, substance abuse and/or eating disorders.
 These conditions can manifest themselves through recurring fears of abandonment, angry outbursts, identity disturbances, self-damaging behavior or suicidality, intolerance of being alone and/or chronic feelings of emptiness or boredom.
 BPD appears prevalent in around 2% of the general population.
 In the community of those who regularly seek mental health care, the prevalence is thought to be as high as 20%.

-1) 18 month Outpatient Mentalization Based Therapy Program
+1) One year Outpatient Mentalization Based Therapy Program

 This outpatient group is based on the Mentalization-Based Treatment Model developed by Anthony Bateman, MA, FRCPsych and Peter Fonagy, PhD, FBA.
-Each patient is seen weekly for individual psychotherapy by a member of the team (psychologist, psychiatrist or resident psychiatrist).
+Each patient is seen weekly for individual psychotherapy by a member of the team (psychologist or psychiatrist).
 In addition, each patient attends a group therapy session or group skills training session for 90 minutes.
-This group is led by two team members (a resident psychiatrist and a senior psychiatrist).
+This group is led by two psychiatrists.
 Patients also receive medication management services from one of our team resident psychiatrists who operate under the supervision of our Clinic Director.
 Lastly, each patient will be asked to fill out some brief questionnaires online every week and meet with the research coordinator every 3 months for additional psychological assessments.
 These questionnaires and psychogical assessments are an opportunity for us to learn more about your experience in the program and to make any changes to improve the program.
-Clinic sessions are held Tuesday's from 1pm -5pm and Thursday's 5pm-7pm.
+Clinic sessions are held Tuesday's from 1pm -5pm and Thursday's 3pm-7pm.
 Accommodations can be made.
 We require 24 hours notice for cancellation of appointments.
-All patients agree that they will use this clinic as their only therapy source and psychiatric medication management source.
-We accept new patients every year starting in late June.
-However, a spot may open during the 18 month course.
+All patients agree that they will use this clinic as their only therapy source and psychiatric medication management source. ***We are now taking new patients for our one year psychotherapy outpatient program***

 2) Psychoeducational Menatlization Based Therapy Program